 How to Serve Chicken with Green Beans and Potatoes

 While the dish is a complete meal by itself, you may want to pair it with a glass of light red wine like a pinot noir or a crisp sauvignon blanc or chardonnay if you prefer whites.
 Any light beer like a lager or pilsner goes well too.

-30 Minute One Pan Baked Chicken With Potatoes, Green Beans and Cherry Tomatoes
+30 Minute One Pan Baked Chicken With Potatoes and Green Beans

 - 1 lb small red potatoes halved